 - Loose or misaligned battery springs are the most common cause of random Yip Smart Tag beeping

-- The fix takes under 5 minutes using just a coin and your fingers to realign the springs
+- The spring check uses just a coin and your fingers to realign the contacts

-- Replace the CR2032 battery every 6 months to prevent power-related glitches
+- Replace the CR2032 battery on a regular schedule to prevent power-related glitches

 - Signal interference from devices like wireless earbuds and microwaves can trigger phantom beeps